 Vail is a great place for a high-end getaway at any time of year, but it’s worth a stop-through even if you’re trying to save your pennies.
 Like what you are hearing?
 Be sure to read our list of the best things to do in Vail to make the most of your trip.

 See Related: Best Places to Visit in Colorado in the Winter

 Yet another town in the Rockies that’s worth a visit is Telluride.
-Although it’s a bit of a bear to reach – it’s located in a big box canyon – it’s worth the small town solitude you’ll experience when you get there.
+Although it’s a bit of a bear to reach – it’s located in a big box canyon – it’s worth the small-town solitude you’ll experience when you get there.

 Founded as a gold mining town in 1878, it’s developed into a ski destination in more recent years.
 It has the positive attributes of both Leadville and Vail, as it’s both old and new at the same time.